HES-XPLAIN/hes-xplain.github.io/docs/documentation/file-formats/json-configuration-files.md

 !!! warning
     **This section is under construction and should not be considered as accurate yet.**

 Configuration files are meant to ease the use of our algorithms.
-It allows you to write all needed arguments inside a JSON formated file and use it as an input to any `dimlpfidex` algorithm.
+It allows you to write all needed arguments inside a JSON formatted file and use it as input to any `dimlpfidex` algorithm.
 This will allow you to write shorter `Python` function calls and/or `CLI` commands, improving readability and reusability.

 !!!example
     Executing [`Fidex`](../algorithms/fidex/fidex.md) `CLI` command without configuration file: